 Equipment for Dutch Oven Cooking

-There are a few items you'll want to have ready before your maiden voyage with Dutch Oven cooking.
-Here are some of the "must-have" items to help make the cooking adventure go smoothly with this simple recipe.
+There are the items you'll want to have ready before your maiden voyage with Dutch Oven cooking.
+These are "must-have" utensils to help make the cooking adventure go smoothly with this simple recipe.

 10" Dutch Oven There are many size options in Dutch Oven cooking, some are much larger.
 But this 10" size holds 5 quarts which is big enough to prepare plenty of food.

-Lid stand this is really important because you'll want a nice clean place to put your lid when you want to check what's cooking in the oven, or when you remove the lid so folks can dig in.
+Lid Stand This is important because you'll want a nice clean place to put your lid when you want to check what's cooking in the oven, or when you remove the lid so folks can dig in.

-Pretty much any recipe that is designed for a Dutch Oven can be adapted for cooking or baking inside in your kitchen oven.
-The cook time is very similar and this recipe is no exception.
+Pro Tip: Just about any recipe that is designed for outdoor cooking in a Dutch Oven can be adapted for cooking or baking inside in your kitchen oven.
+The cooking time is very similar and this recipe is no exception.
 See below for a step-by-step for either option.

 Don't skimp on this part.
 It's an easy step and the melted butter combined with crushed crackers bakes into a crunchy, buttery topping that can't be beat.